-Introducing Columbia College Golden Lions — a new community for alumni who have surpassed their milestone 50th reunion.
+Introducing Columbia College Golden Lions — a new community for alumni who have surpassed their 50th reunion.

-Columbia College Golden Lions will be invited to year-round opportunities to return to campus and stay connected to classmates and peers in adjacent classes, culminating in a special joint celebration for all Golden Lions classes at every Columbia Reunion.
+Columbia College Golden Lions will be invited to year-round opportunities to return to campus and stay connected to classmates and peers in adjacent classes, culminating in a special joint-celebration for all Golden Lions classes at every Columbia Reunion.

-Throughout the year Golden Lions will receive special invitations to dedicated programming, activities, and events.
+Throughout the year, Golden Lions will receive special invitations to dedicated programming, activities and events.

 Annual Golden Lions Events

-- Exclusive educational experiences led by renowned faculty.
+- Exclusive educational experiences led by renowned faculty

-- Annual celebration and dedicated events for all Golden Lions at Columbia Reunion.
+- Annual celebration and dedicated events for all Golden Lions at Columbia Reunion

 We look forward to welcoming Golden Lions back to campus throughout the year to celebrate the enduring connections among these classes and with Columbia College!

-Upcoming Events
+2025–2026 Events

 Past Events